Ron Cooper (American football): Eastern Michigan

 Cooper was the head football coach at Eastern Michigan University in Ypsilanti, Michigan, from 1993 to 1994.
 At Eastern Michigan, his teams produced a record of 9–13.

 Louisville

 From 1995 to 1997 Cooper was the head football coach at the University of Louisville, replacing Howard Schnellenberger.
 In his final season, the Cardinals posted a 1–10 record.
 The one win came against Illinois who finished the season with no wins (0–11).
 Cooper's overall record at Louisville was 13–20.
 On November 19, 1997, Louisville fired Cooper due to a steady decline in the team's performance.

 Alabama A&M

-Cooper's last head coaching position was at Alabama Agricultural and Mechanical University, from 1998 to 2001.
+Cooper's next head coaching position was at Alabama Agricultural and Mechanical University, from 1998 to 2001.
 His squad won a division championship in Southwest Athletic Conference (SWAC) during the 2000 season but lost the SWAC Championship Game to Grambling on December 12, 2000.